aporeto-inc/gaia/doc/documentation.md

 account.
 - `HostGroup`: A child namespace of a cloud account that houses a managed non-Kubernetes group.
-- `K8sClusterGroup`: A child namespace of a cloud account that houses a managed Kubernetes group.
+- `KubernetesClusterGroup`: A child namespace of a cloud account that houses a managed Kubernetes group.
-- `K8s`: A child namespace of a Kubernetes cluster group that houses a Kubernetes cluster (automatically created by the enforcer).
+- `Kubernetes`: A child namespace of a Kubernetes cluster group that houses a Kubernetes cluster (automatically created by the enforcer).

 Default value: